Astrac/galileo-mk0/README.md

 This project contains some expeirments in creating a physics engine for scala/scala-js.
 This is what is provided so far:

-* An integrator based on the Runge-Kutta 4 algorithm that can support any set of types that implement typeclasses for State, Time and Derivate
+* An integrator based on the Runge-Kutta 4 algorithm that can support any set of types that implement typeclasses for State, Time and Derivative
-* Boilerplate-free generation of State, Time and Derivate typeclasses based on shapeless (works only with `case class`es, `sealed trait`s are not supported)
+* Boilerplate-free generation of State, Time and Derivative typeclasses based on shapeless (works only with `case class`es, `sealed trait`s are not supported)